Subject: Parent Appeals

 If the action is one the parent can correct, such as providing a specific piece of documentation or paying family fees, the NOA should specify that the parent can correct the NOA by completing the action.

 Contractors are responsible for ensuring effective communication with and a meaningful opportunity for parents who have Limited English Proficiency to participate in its child care programs.

-The CDD urges contractors to work with other agencies such as county welfare departments, local school districts, or community based organizations where languages other than English are used for assistance in translating any NOA not translated by the CDD.
+The EESD urges contractors to work with other agencies such as county welfare departments, local school districts, or community based organizations where languages other than English are used for assistance in translating any NOA not translated by the EESD.

 - The notice is extremely important, and it is imperative the parent find someone who can translate the information.

 - The notice affects the family’s ability to receive or continue to receive child development services.